superfliege/azure-docs.de-de/articles/virtual-machines/linux/sizes-hpc.md

 [!INCLUDE [virtual-machines-common-a8-a9-a10-a11-specs](../../../includes/virtual-machines-common-a8-a9-a10-a11-specs.md)]

-## <a name="rdma-capable-instances"></a>RDMA-fähige Instanzen
-Eine Teilmenge der rechenintensiven Instanzen (H16r, H16mr, NC24r, A8 und A9) verfügt über eine Netzwerkschnittstelle für RDMA-Konnektivität (Remote Direct Memory Access).
-Diese Schnittstelle steht zusätzlich zur standardmäßigen Azure-Netzwerkschnittstelle anderer VM-Größen zur Verfügung.
+### <a name="mpi"></a>MPI

-Mithilfe dieser Schnittstelle können die RDMA-fähigen Instanzen über ein InfiniBand-Netzwerk kommunizieren, das mit FDR-Raten für virtuelle Computer der Größe H16r, H16mr und NC24r bzw.
-QDR-Raten für virtuelle Computer der Größe A8 und A9 betrieben wird.
-Diese RDMA-Funktionen können die Skalierbarkeit und Leistung von MPI-Anwendungen (Message Passing Interface) erhöhen, die unter Intel MPI 5.x ausgeführt werden.
-Höhere Versionen der Intel MPI-Laufzeitbibliothek (2017, 2018) sind mit den Azure RDMA-Treibern nicht kompatibel.
+Nur Intel MPI 5.x-Versionen werden unterstützt.
+Höhere Versionen der Intel MPI-Laufzeitbibliothek (2017, 2018) sind mit den Azure-Linux-RDMA-Treibern nicht kompatibel.

-Stellen Sie die RDMA-fähigen VMs in der gleichen Verfügbarkeitsgruppe (bei Verwendung des Azure Resource Manager-Bereitstellungsmodells) oder im gleichen Clouddienst (bei Verwendung des klassischen Bereitstellungsmodells) bereit.
-Es folgen weitere Anforderungen für RDMA-fähige Linux-VMs für den Zugriff auf das Azure RDMA-Netzwerk.

 ### <a name="distributions"></a>Verteilungen